This lovely fresh pear cake is light in texture, with a crispy, crackly sugar topping. Lovely enjoyed warm with a dollop of Crème Fraîche.

 Instructions

 - Prepare the pears: You can peel the pears if you like, or simply leave the peel on.
 Cut in half down from the stem end to the bottom.
 Scoop out the core with a spoon and remove the stem spine and bottom blossom end.
-Place cut side down on a cutting board and cut each half in to 1/4-inch-ish slices.
+Place cut side down on a cutting board and cut each half into 1/4-inch-ish slices.
 Transfer the sliced halves to the prepared baking pan, cut side down, fanning out the slices slightly.
 Arrange the sliced halves in a ring around the outside of the pan.
 The sliced halves should just touch each other in the centre and fan out slightly towards the outside edges.
 The centre couple of inches should be empty.
 You may or may not need all your pears.
 Simply fill until it's filled around.
 Set aside.

 - In a large bowl with an electric beater or in the bowl of a stand mixer, beat together the butter and the 1 cup of sugar until pale and fluffy, about 5 minutes.